 Twenty-foot Equivalent Unit

-A TEU or Twenty-foot Equivalent Unit is an exact unit used to measure cargo capacity for container ships and container terminals.
-To simplify, you must know the basics.
+A TEU or Twenty-foot Equivalent Unit is an exact unit of measurement used to determine cargo capacity for container ships and terminals.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US